Differential algebraic generating series of weighted walks in the quarter plane: Kernel of the walk

-In virtue of the following lemma, Theorem \ref{thm1} is valid for the degenerate models of walks.
+In virtue of the following lemma, Theorem~\ref{thm1} is valid for the degenerate models of walks.
 Therefore we will focus on models that are not degenerate.

-\begin{lem} Assume that the model of walk is degenerate.
-Then $Q(x,y;t)$ is algebraic over $\C(x,y,t)$, and differentially algebraic in its three variables. \end{lem}
+\begin{lemma} Assume that the model of walk is degenerate.
+Then $Q(x,y;t)$ is algebraic over $\C(x,y,t)$ (and thus is differentially algebraic in its three variables). \end{lemma}

-\begin{proof} We use Proposition \ref{prop:singcases}.
-Consider the cases \ref{case1}, \ref{case2}, and first configuration of the case \ref{case3}.
-In the unweighted case it is proved in \cite[Section 1.2]{BMM} that $Q(x,y;t)$ is algebraic over $\C(x,y,t)$.
-The proof is the same in the weighted context but to be self contained, let us sketch the proof here.
-In the first configuration of case \ref{case1} the generating series is the same as the corresponding generating series of a models in the upper half plane $\Z\times \N$.
-The latter is classically known to be algebraic over $\C(x,y,t)$.
-In the second configuration of case \ref{case2}, we have an uni-dimensional walk on the $y$-axis and such series is known to be rational, and therefore algebraic over $\C(x,y,t)$.
-The case \ref{case2} is similar.
-In the first configuration of case \ref{case3}, we are considering an uni-dimensional walk on the half line $\{(x,x),x\in \N\}$, and the generating series is rational.
-Since in all that cases, $Q(x,y;t)$ is algebraic over $\C(x,y,t)$, it is differentially algebraic in its three variables.
-When all the weights are $0$ except maybe $\{d_{-1,1},d_{0,0},d_{1,-1}\}$, the walk has to stay at $(0,0)$ and we have Therefore the result holds in that case too. \end{proof}
+\begin{proof} We use Proposition~\ref{prop:singcases}.
+Consider the cases~\ref{case1},~\ref{case2}, and first configuration of the case~\ref{case3}.
+In the unweighted case it is proved in~\cite[Section 1.2]{BMM} that $Q(x,y;t)$ is algebraic over $\C(x,y,t)$.
+The proof is the same in the weighted context but, to be self-contained, let us sketch the proof here.
+In the first configuration of case~\ref{case1} the generating function is the same as the corresponding generating function of a model in the upper half-plane $\Z\times \N$.
+The latter is classically known to be algebraic over $\C(x,y,t)$, see for instance~\cite[Proposition~2]{bousquet2003walks}.
+In the second configuration of case~\ref{case1}, we have a unidimensional walk on the $y$-axis and such series is known to be rational, and therefore algebraic over $\C(x,y,t)$.
+The case~\ref{case2} is similar.
+In the first configuration of case~\ref{case3}, we are considering a unidimensional walk on the half-line $\{(x,x),x\in \N\}$, and the generating function is algebraic.
+Since in all these cases, $Q(x,y;t)$ is algebraic over $\C(x,y,t)$, it is differentially algebraic in its three variables.
+In the last configuration of case~\ref{case3}, all the weights are $0$ except maybe $\{d_{-1,1},d_{0,0},d_{1,-1}\}$, so the walk cannot leave $(0,0)$ and we have